Cloud Computing Connection Profiles

 • Defined Parameters: Defines authentication parameters in the connection profile.

-• Configuration File: Uses a Control-M/Agent configuration file that contains authentication information.
+• Configuration File: Uses a configuration file that contains authentication information and is stored on the Control-M/Agent.

 The following example of a configuration file defines two profiles: DEFAULT for Linux and PROFILE2 for Windows.